Qiskit/qiskit-ibm-runtime/DEPRECATION.md

 we need to have both options available for two versions, and be able to issue warnings.
-For example, changing the type of the return value from a function will almost invariably involve making an API break, which is frustrating for users and makes it difficult for them to use Qiskit.
+For example, changing the type of the return value from a function will almost invariably involve making an API break, which is frustrating for users and makes it difficult for them to use this package.

 The best solution here is often to make a new function, and then use [the procedures for removal](#removing-features) above.